afdataschool/r-novice-gapminder/_episodes/13-dplyr.md

 >
 > What additional information does the `tibble` give us?
 > What functions would we need to use to get the same information from a traditional dataframe?
+> What do you notice about the country and continent variables that is different from using `read.csv()`?
 >
 > > ## Discussion 1
 > >